What Is Considered Low Income in Michigan? 2026 Senior Guide

 Countable vs. non-countable assets

-- Your primary residence that you live in
+- Your primary residence where you live

 - One vehicle for transportation

-- Personal and household belongings
+- Personal and household items

-- Prepaid funeral contracts (meeting specific Medicaid requirements)
+- Prepaid funeral contracts (meeting Medicaid requirements)

 - Burial plots